 Spend less – Cutting back on spending is the easiest way to achieve all your financial resolutions.
 Using coupons, carpooling to work or cutting back on those trips to the coffee shop can put hundreds of extra dollars into your bank account.
 Shopping at discount stores or purchasing items off season can also be a big help.

-Invest – Women were more likely than men to make investing more money their top financial goal for 2015, according to Fidelity.
+Invest – Women were more likely than men to make investing more money their top financial goal for the New Year, according to Fidelity.
 Not only is saving a priority for women, but planning for the long-term is taking precedence over big ticket purchases, personal debt and home loans.

-Now is the time to reevaluate your financial priorities for 2015.
+Now is the time to reevaluate your financial priorities for the New Year.
 If these resolutions seem impossible to you, it may be time to set an appointment with a financial advisor.

 A loanDepot licensed loan officer can help with these and any other lending questions.
 Call (888) 983-3240 to speak with one today.